dnl-trpp/CDC_app/README.md

 ## User Stories
 As a generic user:
 1. I want to login/logout
-2. I want see the list of products
+2. I want to see the list of products

 As a customer:
 1. I want to see my current shopping cart